 How Integrated Tools Ease Multi-board PCB Systems Design

 If you’ve ever taken apart a computer, then you know that the entire system can’t fit on a single PCB.
-Most complicated devices used in a variety of applications are multi-board systems, and designing these systems takes imagination, planning, and the right design software.
+The most complicated devices used in a variety of applications are multi-board systems, and designing these systems takes imagination, planning, and the right design software.

-Rigid-flex PCBs are just another type of multi-board system, and the same design concepts when designing each portion of the board, as well as the flex ribbon that connects them.
+Rigid-flex PCBs are just another type of multi circuit board system, and the same design concepts when designing each portion of the board, as well as the flex ribbon that connects them.
 Not all multi-board systems need to be rigid-flex systems, but you will need to design connections between your boards within your design software.
-Design any type of multi-board system is easy when you work with the best design tools in a unified design environment.
+Designing any type of multi-board system is easy when you work with the best design tools in a unified design environment.

-When you’re initially designing a multi-board system, it’s best to start from a 30,000-foot view of your system before you start building your schematics.
+When you’re initially creating a multiboard PCB design, it’s best to start from a 30,000-foot view of your system before you start building your schematics.
 Multi-board systems incorporate a variety of functions into a single system.
 If you create a block diagram for your system, it’s easier to see how different functions in your system can be separated into functional blocks.

-Just like functional blocks are separated in your block diagram, you can separate different functional blocks onto different boards in your multi-board system.
+Just like functional blocks are separated in your block diagram, you can separate different functional blocks onto different boards in your multi circuit board system.
 If you think about the way a computer works, you have different cards for display, memory, network connections, and other functions as needed.

 3D design tools will help you build a great multi-board system

-When your PCB design software is actually focused on PCB design rather than some other area like IC design, it will include tools that are specialized for designing multi-board and rigid-flex systems.
-This takes a stackup manager that lets you customize the structure of each board in your system within a single project.
+When your PCB design software is actually focused on multiboard PCB design rather than some other area like IC design, it will include tools that are specialized for designing multi circuit boards and rigid-flex systems.
+This takes a stack-up manager that lets you customize the structure of each board in your system within a single project.
 Most design programs will force you to switch back and forth between multiple design projects, essentially rendering your critical simulation, analysis, and verification features useless.

-If you decide to design your multi-board systems as rigid-flex boards, your layer stackup manager should make it easy to link power, ground, and signals across the flex ribbon as if it was another section of PCB, either as a solid copper layer or as cross-hatched copper.
+If you decide to create your multi-board system designs as rigid-flex boards, your layer stack-up manager should make it easy to link power, ground, and signals across the flex ribbon as if it was another section of PCB, either as a solid copper layer or as cross-hatched copper.
 All of this needs to take place within a single project and in a single program.
 This ensures that your design features are directly integrated with your visualization, analysis, and rules-checking tools.

 Working with multi-board and rigid-flex systems takes 3D design and visualization tools that allow you to get an idea of how your boards will sync together into a single system.
 Mechanical and electrical design teams have remained siloed from each other due to the fact that design programs in each area were never integrated.
 When your software integrates MCAD and ECAD capabilities in a single program, designers from each realm can collaborate on the best board size, arrangement, and functionality for the entire device, streamlining the overall design process.

-All your critical design tools in a single program
+All your critical multi-PCB design tools in a single program

-Altium Designer®’s unified environment integrates powerful CAD tools, layer stackup management, multi-board connectivity, and design rule checking in a single intuitive interface.
-The hierarchical design features are critical for multi-board systems as this makes it easy to link components in different functional blocks in your device.
+Altium Designer®’s unified environment integrates powerful CAD tools, layer stack-up management, multi-board connectivity, and design rule checking in a single intuitive interface.
+The hierarchical design features are critical for multi-board system designs as this makes it easy to link components in different functional blocks in your device.
 All these design features are intuitive, and the required commands are easy to locate within the program.

 Working with the integrated ECAD/MCAD design tools in Altium Designer allows real-time collaboration between development teams within your organization.
 Other PCB design software platforms do not offer this type of collaboration.
 You’ll be able to create more accurate models, avoid production errors, and decrease your time to market.

-If you’re looking for the best multi-board and rigid-flex design software package, you need to try Altium Designer.
-The multilayer, multi-board, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, board arrangement, and fold regions.
+If you’re looking for the best multi circuit boards and rigid-flex design software package, you need to try Altium Designer.
+The multilayer, multi-PCB, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, have board arrangement, and fold regions.
 The 3D viewer features are built for collaboration between electrical and mechanical design teams.
 Other software programs don’t offer this level of integration or collaboration.

 Altium wants you to be a successful designer, and they provide you with plenty of resources to help you get there.
 Altium will help you master all the advanced tools Altium Designer has to offer.
-You can also access the useful design examples, the AltiumLive forum, a video with feature tutorials, and webinars provided by industry experts.
-Altium is fully dedicated to their customers’ success.
+You can also access useful design examples, the AltiumLive forum, a video with feature tutorials, and webinars provided by industry experts.
+Altium is fully dedicated to its customer’s success.